THE CROWN, GRANBOROUGH

 It was taken over last June by the people who run The Old Thatched Inn in Adstock, a pub with a good reputation for food, and the emphasis here is now firmly on the restaurant side of the business.
 That said, there is something here for everyone.
 The building is a bit of a tardis – a trad country pub with hanging baskets and beams from the outside, but inside it’s a warren of different spaces which have been bolted on to the original building over the years.

 If you just fancy a pint and watching the footy or rugby, the cosy public bar is at the front.
 Then there’s the bright, modern wine-bar, which was packed with groups of women enjoying a pre-lunch snifter when we visited.
 There’s a large child-friendly garden, with a wood-fired pizza oven operating in the summer months.
 And there’s a dining area which is split into two parts.
-We were in the large, vaulted-ceiling, modern extension, a pleasingly warm, airy space with oak beams and floorboards, and a view of the garden.
+We were in the large, vaulted-ceiling, modern extension that plays it safe on style with its sturdy farmhouse chairs but is nevertheless a pleasingly warm, airy space with oak beams and floorboards, and a view of the garden.

 I don’t say this lightly but the service here was fantastic the day I visited – the large gaggle of young waiting staff were smiley, efficient and intuitive.
 So many village pubs are painfully slow to serve you and when you’re dining with impatient young children that can mean the difference between a nice lunch and an endurance test.
 Here, they get it just right.
 As soon as we were seated we were brought, unbidden, carafes of chilled tap water and later the waiter checked whether we wanted the children’s food brought with our starters or main courses.